fdelsing/GNL/README.md

 # GNL
 Whether it's a file, standard input, or even later a network connection, you'll need to read content line by line.
-This project is a function written in C language that will allow you to do exactly that.
+This project is a function written in C language that will allow you to do exactly that using the Libft (self-made basic function library).

 ---